Aller au contenu

 Comprehensive care coordination

-We act as a clinical hub between patient, family, GP, specialists and VAC - to avoid fragmentation of the care pathway.
+We act as a clinical pivot between the patient, their family, their primary care physician, specialists, and ACC—to avoid fragmentation of the care journey.

 04